A parameterized algorithm for $K_r$-factors in graphs of high minimum degree: Extremal case

-In the proof of the non-extremal case, when the proof fails, we do detect a sparse $\frac nr$-set.
-However, in the proof of the extremal case, to get a clear picture, we need to know how many disjoint such sparse sets $G$ contains.
-For this goal our first step is to identify these sparse sets, using the regularity method, which is known to be efficient for hunting for rough structures.
+In the proof of the non-extremal case, when the proof fails, we detect a sparse $\frac nr$-set.
+However, in the proof of the extremal case, to get a clear picture, we need to know how many vertex-disjoint such sparse sets $G$ contains.
+For this goal our first step is to identify these sparse sets, using the regularity method, which is known to be efficient for hunting rough structures of the graph.